New Dorp, Staten Island: Library

 The New York Public Library (NYPL)'s New Dorp branch at 309 New Dorp Lane, is one of the busiest libraries on Staten Island.
 The one-story branch was established by local residentsand opened in 1907 as the New Dorp Community Library.
 While the NYPL started providing books to the New Dorp branch through its Bookmobile program in 1909, the branch did not become an NYPL branch until 1926.
 The branch was renovated in 2000.

-Temporarily closures
+Temporary closures

-The New Dorp branch will be shuttered down temporarily, the end of summer 2024, for a $5M renovations.
-Work involves heating, ventilation, and air conditioning systems and include roof reconstruction Alternative Staten Island libraries are to be found in Richmondtown Library (200 Clarke Avenue) or Dongan Hills (1617 Richmond Road).
+The New Dorp branch has been closed temporarily since the end of summer 2024 to make $5M renovations, including heating, ventilation, air conditioning systems, and roof reconstruction.

 Transportation

 New Dorp is served by the Staten Island Railway's New Dorp station at New Dorp Lane and New Dorp Plaza.
 New Dorp is also served by numerous express and local bus routes.
 This includes the local and limited buses, the Select Bus Service bus, and the express buses.